bicCluster/learning-cluster/README.md

 * Your java directory should be under `/usr/jdk64/`.
 You can find your $JAVA_HOME path in this directory and carefully set it to your configuration file as the previous instruction indicates.
 * Remember to use `sudo source /etc/profile` after you modify the environment variables.
 After that, you should be able to check the version of your java by using `java -version`.
 * Sometimes you may encounter the problem when you execute the “source command” and the shell may remind you that “command not found: source”.
 You can try `source –s <filename>` here.
 It might works.
 * While going through the Ambari Install Wizard, there are several parts you should watch out:
 	- Make sure password-less SSH is correctly set up, which will let you SSH from any one of the four machines to other three without typing in password manually.
 Otherwise if may gave you failure when registering three inner machines.
+	- Make sure to use the host cleanup file if you see package warnings.
+But make sure the cleanup file is actually deleting the packages that were requested as warnings during the registration process.
 	- When choosing services to install, only choose those are required.
 One safe way to do this is to first install only `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 And go back to install other required services after confirming your hadoop can run correctly by runing a MapReduce task.
 	- When assinging master, name node, data node, go through the `Grading Criteria` in `Requirements` section carefully.
 	- When install extra service, you should not omit the warning.
 You need to handle it one by one.